 Tennessee workers who are injured on the job may be eligible for workers’ compensation benefits.
 However, the amount of benefits an employee is entitled to receive often depends on his or her medical impairment rating.
 Generally, an employee is entitled to more workers’ compensation benefits if he or she has a higher impairment rating.

 Workers’ compensation claims can be complex, and many employees are denied the compensation they deserve for their injuries.
-For this reason, it may be in your best interest to contact a skilled workers’ compensation attorney to discuss your claim.
+For this reason, it may be in your best interest to contact a skilled workers’ compensation attorney in Knoxville to discuss your claim.
 Your attorney will review your medical records to help you determine if you have been assigned an accurate impairment rating.

 What is a Medical Impairment Rating?